 I have always been fascinated by Joan Collins.
-An actress, writer, OBE and diva nonpareil, Miss Collins is and always has been, above all else, the very essence of a star.
-No matter the prevailing taste of a given era, for me, Joan has always existed as a glorious throwback to the celebrities of yesteryear—this is irrespective of the relative merits of her body of work—variable as it is.
-Perhaps more than any other celebrity I’ve had the nervous pleasure of befriending, Joan most closely resembles both the positive and negative aspects of her persona: formal; haughty; irascible and absurdly narcissistic; but also intelligent; poised; humorous and—when she’s so inclined—exceedingly charming.
-Not surprisingly, she is also a terrific raconteur and will gladly regail you with delicious morsels about anyone she’s ever worked with or met, which is pretty much everyone.
+An actress, writer, OBE and diva nonpareil, Miss Collins was and always will be the very essence of a star.
+No matter the prevailing taste of a given era, Joan has always existed as a glorious throwback to the celebrities of yesteryear—this despite lacking a meritorious body of work.
+But please don’t tell her that because more than any other celebrity I’ve had the nervous pleasure of befriending, Joan most closely resembles both the positive and negative aspects of her persona: formal; haughty; irascible and absurdly narcissistic; but also intelligent; poised; humorous and—when she’s so inclined—exceedingly charming.
+Not surprisingly, she is also a terrific storyteller and will gladly regail you with delicious morsels about anyone she’s ever worked with or met, which is pretty much everyone.
 Not surprisingly, she is an authority on every subject and, as you will see, taught me a lesson about the acceptable way to seat stars of her magnitude that has forever changed my approach to celebrity seating.

 But when she’s irritated, run for cover.
 Though it’s hard not to appreciate someone who foments a resentment with the same enthusiasm most of us apply to the cultivation of spiritual growth, I think Joan depends on conflict as a mechanism to assert her imperious Joan-ness.
 When this doesn’t happen organically, the star is wholly capable of manufacturing it effortlessly and with great flair.
 She does this so intuitively and with such brio, that although it’s really not an attribute, it’s hard not to marvel at her skill as you watch her elevating a minor annoyance to a major conflict in less time than it takes to pick up a salad fork.